sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 So, for thick books, split the pdf and make multiple booklets then merge it.

+#### Punching
+- Japanese screw punch
+- Awl
+- Common electric drill twists papers and damages surroundings slightly.

+#### Sewing
+Don't pull too tight.
+Remove excess wax by pull thourgh some paper if needed.

+##### Threads
+Unwaxed natural threads (like cotton or linen) can absorb moisture and develop mold or rot.
+Waxed thread holds knots very well.

+- waxed linen threads
+- waxed polyester thread
+- cotton threads

+Waxing - can be waxed by using paraffin or beeswax (contains trace acids).

+#### Pressing

+Can use 2 3-inch vices like [TW](https://www.amazon.in/Homdum-3inch-Steel-Professional-mounted/dp/B093PVP9BW)

+Can use side cover of cutter(which is actually meant for holding tight pages while cutting) to press the book binding edge after creasing.

+> I used to press after stapling as well.
+Paper cover became uneven due to staple marks - kamala nayana

+#### Creasing
+May not be needed if pressing.

+We first cut then crease.
+Big printing presses first crease and then cut because they print on A0, A1, A2 etc. sizes.

+- Manual creaser - 10 pg capacity
+- Electric creaser: 1k sheets [TW](https://www.namibind.co.in/paper-creasing-machine.html)

 ### Distribution
 #### Mailing
 ##### India Post